Share This :

 You won’t see this kind of poise from a kid with little or no training.
 After throwing a wild pitch, you are more likely to see negative body language—looking into the crowd at his parents or rushing the next pitch hoping to get lucky.
 The truth is, in a competitive environment a trained pitcher merely feels challenged while an untrained pitcher feels pressured.

-In youth sports, preparation = fun.
+In youth sports, preparation equals fun.

 Whatever the sport, teaching kids about basic mental preparation is crucial for managing pressure.
 It starts with taking a breath.
 Doing this consistently will focus the mind and loosen the muscles, allowing the body to effortlessly perform the mechanics unique to the sport.
-If taught along with basic physical technique, kids will learn it; it’s that simple.
+If taught along with basic physical technique, kids will learn it.
+It’s that simple.

 The best time to learn how to manage pressure is when an athlete is young; the best time to teach it is at practice.
 When failure happens, be ready to give instruction.